Ulnar nerve transposition is a surgery to move a nerve at the elbow. A new path will be made for the nerve to sit in.

 At the Care Center

-It will take a few weeks for the area to fully heal.
-Physical activity will need to be limited during recovery:
+It will take a few weeks for the elbow to fully heal.
+Some activity will be limited for up to 4 weeks.

 Ortho Info—American Academy of Orthopaedic Surgeons